-Sara Barja, Elena García, y Clara Piloto win the “Hipatia-Mujeres en la Ciencia” awards by ‘elEconomista’
+Sara Barja, Elena García, and Clara Piloto win the “Hipatia-Mujeres en la Ciencia” awards by ‘elEconomista’

 elEconomista held yesterday the first edition of the Hipatia Mujeres en la Ciencia awards, an initiative that aims to recognize those women who have contributed most in the year to the advancement of research or scientific progress in Spain.

 Dr. Barja received the award yesterday at the award ceremony.

 The winners in this first edition have been two doctors Sara Barja and Elena García, and Clara Piloto, a high executive all of them have a great track record and a bright future that stand out for their commitment to the development of science, social welfare and equality between men and women.